 Hash (on rice) is the star side-dish at barbecue parlors throughout South Carolina.
 A byproduct of whole-hog cookery, but frequently also made with beef, it can vary from soup-loose to stew-chunky.
 It delivers intense barbecue flavor, but beyond that dreamy duet of meat and smoke, it can vary from relish-sweet to savagely peppery.
 True Barbecue of Columbia claims to serve the world’s best, which is a boast we wouldn’t debate; but the great cauldrons of hash made at Hite’s Bar-B-Que and the Red Shed Diner & Produce (weekends only) belong in the Pantheon, too.
 Freeman’s BBQ version is butter-rich; the hash at Maurice’s Piggy Park is dramatically smoky; it’s a swirl of complex flavor at Marina Variety Store in Charleston, and butcher’s-block fresh at Dave’s Grill & Grocery.

 A third-generation BBQ serving superb South Carolina-style 'cue, Freeman's has ribs, chopped or sliced pork, and chicken -- all with wickedly flavorful sauce.

-A colorful, welcoming roadside restaurant and produce stand, Graniteville's Red Shed serves great hearty cafe meals and blue ribbon pies & cakes.
+A colorful, welcoming roadside restaurant & produce stand, Graniteville's Red Shed serves hearty cafe meals and blue ribbon pies & cakes.
+A Roadfood favorite!

 Dave's is a rural grocery / gas station / cafe / butcher serving exemplary burgers & fries, meat-and-3, and breakfast sandwiches with house-made sausage.